pialuna/voice-cms/README.md

 Voice CMS supports internationalization, which means that its content can be translated into multiple languages.

-For a voice apps `Responses` collection, you won't need a column for each locale - just tag the `response` column as an i18n property.
+For the voice app's `Responses` collection, you won't need a column for each locale - just tag the `response` column as an i18n property.
 Then there will be a toggle to switch conveniently between locales, even while editing an item, like in this example:

 ![Responses Collection German](/docs/responses-edit-german.png)